A few themes drive me professionally:

 - Purpose-driven work is a motivator.

 - Difference in personality, perspective, and place provides value.

 The application of my communication skills, strong policy and planning background, and personal values in a role at Environmental Initiative offer a professional continuation of a conversation I had with hiking companions over a beer on a remote segment of the Great Wall in China.
-How do we balance human needs, the health of the environment and economic strength in a global economy with heterogenous political structures?
-How do we balance the reality that we are wearing outdoor clothing manufactured in the very country where we sit while lamenting the air, water and soil pollution?
+How do we balance human needs, the health of the environment, and economic strength in a global economy with heterogenous political structures?
+How do we balance the reality that we are wearing outdoor clothing manufactured in the very country where we sit while lamenting the air, water, and soil pollution surrounding us?

-My professional focus lies at the intersection of the natural, built and human environments where strong connections bridge gaps.
-It was informed by early childhood exposure to service and civic engagement as my parents worked with others organizing, planning, and acting for equality in human rights.
+My professional focus lies at the intersection of the natural, built, and human environments where strong connections bridge gaps.
+This focus was informed by early childhood exposure to service and civic engagement as my parents worked with others organizing, planning, and acting for human rights.

-I have an ability to see relationships and form a map in my head for next steps ultimately leading to an outcome.
+I have an ability to see relationships and imagine paths which ultimately lead to an outcome.
 From a communications perspective, this allows me to create messaging that is not always clear to those who are deeply involved in their program areas.
 From a plan to a tweet, I love it all.

-My legacy…tough question.
-I believe my legacy is (are?) all the young women and biological and add-on sons I have loved and mentored through work, family and Girl Scouting.
-All independent people initially guided by me in a specific role, eventually becoming sources of witness, wisdom, and our collective future for me.
+I believe my legacy is present in my colleagues, sons, and young women I nurture and mentor through work, family, and Girl Scouting.
+All of them independent people initially guided by me in a specific role, eventually becoming sources of witness, wisdom, and our collective future for me and others.